dasher-project/dasher-web/documents/Milestones.md

 - A code style guideline shall be authored and committed to the Dasher-Web repository.
 - Automated processes shall be put in place to ensure code style guidelines are properly met and will be documented within the Dasher-Web repository.
-- Packages for all target desktop operating systems shall be released and made publicly available within the Dasher-Web repository.
+- Alpha release for all target desktop operating systems shall be released and made publicly available within the Dasher-Web repository.
 - Initial security audit and accessibility testing shall be formally requested.
 - Identify users, draft and script a video to demonstrate dasher for users and developers
 - Organise meetings between sub-groups, user groups, minute and task blockages to people.
 (3 days)